 God has revealed Himself only to those predisposed to do good to their fellow men.
 The Patriarch showed kindness to Lot, love to the sinful cities, welcoming guests to Mamvri, and earnestly pleading for Abimelech and all his people.
-The Lord did not reveal himself to him for his own sake alone, but that through him the coming of Jesus Christ, the Saviour of the world might be prepared.
+The Lord did not reveal himself to him for his own sake alone, but that through him, the coming of Jesus Christ, the Saviour of the world, might be prepared.

 God has placed Abram in a prophet’s office to preach God’s wonders and plans.
 But also to build an altar of worship.
 The story of Abraham the prophet is little reflected in the books of the prophets, the psalms, and the wisdom literature.
-It is different in the Jewish literature after the Old Testament, whose traditions are particularly important to both the New Testament and the Qur’an.
+It is different in the Jewish literature after the Old Testament, whose traditions are significant to both the New Testament and the Qur’an.